LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 parameter is used in an ``inline`` method.
 Below that form is a list of tables in the database that the entered credentials have access to.

+See the :ref:`Setting Up Data Sources<datasource-setup>` chapter for detailed information on connecting to various data sources.

 .. _instance-administration-license: